-With significant historical accounting records, the most common method of calculating each indirect rate uses the dollars in the pool accounts divided by the base.
+With significant historical accounting records, the most common method of calculating each indirect rate uses the dollars in the indirect pool accounts divided by the base.
 Although the company might grow, or reduce in size, the correlation between each pool and its base remains.
 The rates remain approximately the same.
 As labor dollars increase, for the company as a whole, the employer-paid FICA increases at about the same speed.
 Indirect rates based on historical accounting records need not escalate each year.

 Each specific account, for which extraordinary growth or reduction is anticipated, is supported with documentation explaining the reason.
 If winning one award will require the purchase of a highly secure building, an increase from AIC for related accounts is justified.

 No Prior Basis

-Some cost elements, or entire proposals, represent base costs and pool expenses with little or no historical data.
+Some cost elements, or entire proposals, represent base costs and expenses for indirect pools with little or no historical data.
 To build a foundation from air, we default to competition, first.